We hope to reschedule this event for 2021

-We are rescheduling this event for a date in October 2020.
-Please go to firstname.lastname@example.org if you need a refund for April tickets.
+We hope to reschedule this event for 2021.
+Please go to email@example.com if you need a refund for April 2020 tickets.

 From Kwa-Zulu Natal to the world’s stage, Zulu Tradition rekindle the spark of Zulu culture and heritage through song, dance and drums.
 Imagine a youthful mixed gender Ladysmith Black Mambazo with high-energy dance.
 Zulu Tradition is a company of young Zulu singers and dancers who deliver a heady mix of traditional African harmonies and athletic dance – all traditionally costumed – and supported by drum-rhythms.
 Their stage shows are exciting, enthralling and hugely entertaining, and they attract enthusiastic audiences.